wube/kov/readme.md

 class iterator
 {
   class_const X& operator*() const { return *x; }
-  X* x;
+  class_const X* x;
 };
 ```
-This basically means, that we defined 2 types by this one definition (as with templates), and they could be accessed like this:
+This basically means, that we defined 2 types by this one definition (as with templates), one has const in in the place of all class_const, and one nothing, and they could be accessed like this:

 ```
 iterator a;